hibtc/cpymad/doc/installation/windows/pythonxy.rst

     regenerate.

-Build CPyMAD
+Build cpymad
 ~~~~~~~~~~~~

-Download the `CPyMad source`_.
+Download the `cpymad source`_.
 Then go to the pymad folder and build as
 follows:

 .. code-block:: bat